 - 1. Discussion Guide Explained 14 financial measures that may encourage heritage development as well as an appendix with additional municipal measures. - Questionnaire Evaluated responses to the financial measures to encourage heritage development outlined in the Discussion Guide.
-It also explored factors that discouraged heritage development. - Appendix B: Revenue Impacts of Income Tax Credit (ITC) and Capital Cost Allowance (CCA) Simulations - Provided background on a simulation model that had been developed to assess the revenue impact of seven ITC and CCA scenarios and contained a summary of results.
-Greater detail on these results was made available in Appendix C. - Appendix C: Technical Description of Heritage Financial Measures Simulator Contained the indepth results for the seven ITC and CCA scenarios summarized in Appendix B. An Excel-based Heritage Financial Measures Simulator was developed to assist participants who wished to explore different financial scenarios.
+It also explored factors that discouraged heritage development. - 3.
+Appendix B: Revenue Impacts of Income Tax Credit (ITC) and Capital Cost Allowance (CCA)

+Simulations Provided background on a simulation model that had been developed to assess the revenue impact of seven ITC and CCA scenarios and contained a summary of results.
+Greater detail on these results was made available in Appendix C. - 4.
+Appendix C: Technical Description of Heritage Financial Measures Simulator Contained the indepth results for the seven ITC and CCA scenarios summarized in Appendix B. An Excel-based Heritage Financial Measures Simulator was developed to assist participants who wished to explore different financial scenarios.

 Provinces and territories were then encouraged to use these materials to consult with the development community within their jurisdictions to see which potential measures might be of the greatest interest.
 Eight provinces gathered responses from development community stakeholders in their jurisdictions, with a national total of 27 participants completing questionnaires.
 The data from these questionnaires is collected below along with comments from participants, discussion of the results, and additional explanatory materials.
-This report represents the first time a pan-Canadian sampling of this type has been collected.1

-1 For instance, the important 2006 study The Lazarus Effect: An Exploration of the Economics of Heritage Development in Ontario by Robert Shipley, Michael Parsons and Stephen Utz of the University of Waterloo's Heritage Resources Centre had 30 participants and explored the economics of 132 completed heritage projects.
-The aim of the report was, "To determine as far as possible what the characteristics of successful renovation projects are in terms of factors such as building type, architectural and marketing approach, financing and the regulatory environment."
+This report represents the first time a pan-Canadian sampling of this type has ever been collected.1 had 30 participants, for instance, explored the economics of 132 completed heritage projects.
+The stated aim of the report was, "To determine as far as possible what the characteristics of successful renovation projects are in terms of factors such as building type, architectural and marketing approach, financing and the regulatory environment."